AdguardTeam/KnowledgeBase/docs/adguard-for-ios/solving-problems/system-wide-filtering.md

 ---
-title: How to configure system-wide blocking with AdGuard for iOS
+title: How to configure system-wide filtering with AdGuard for iOS
 sidebar_position: 2
 ---

-## About system-wide blocking
+## About system-wide filtering

-System-wide blocking means blocking ads and trackers beyond the Safari browser, i.e. in other apps and browsers.
+System-wide filtering means blocking ads and trackers beyond the Safari browser, i.e. in other apps and browsers.
 This article will tell you how to set it up on your iOS device.

 On iOS, the only way to block ads and trackers system-wide is to use [DNS filtering](https://adguard-dns.io/kb/general/dns-filtering/).
 First, you have to enable DNS protection.
 To do so, open *AdGuard for iOS settings* —> *DNS protection* and switch it on.